dev-tim/kickstart_angular/README.md

 =================

-It was designed as simple project for me personal website with robust functionality enabled by super powerful Angular.
+It was designed as simple project for me personal website with robust functionality enabled by super powerful Scala + Angular.

-Here I'm going to create back-end on Scala to bring data form social profiles (Github, Bitbucket, StackOverflow, Twitter) dynamically show it with Angular
+It serves actual information form social profiles (Github, Bitbucket, StackOverflow, Twitter)

+Project has two modules:
+ * single page application build with Angular
+ * scala api web server built with Spray

-This project is designed for quick boostraping of new Angular project Requirejs, Grunt setup for task runnung, Karma test setup and SCSS/SASS preprocessing.
+This project is designed for quick boostraping of new Angular project Requirejs, Grunt setup for task running, Karma test setup and SCSS/SASS preprocessing and Scala back-end on another side.

 ==================